massdriver-cloud/actions/README.md

 To optimize CI/CD performance, this action will automatically skip publishing if no changes are detected in the directory containing the `massdriver.yaml` file.
 This change detection is based on actual file modifications (not just the version field) because development builds auto-generate a `-dev.SUFFIX` on the version currently in the `massdriver.yaml` file.

+For more information about versioning and release strategies, see the [Versions documentation](https://docs.massdriver.cloud/concepts/versions).

 #### Development Builds

 For development workflows, you can publish bundles with auto-generated version suffixes using the `development` flag: